TRSx-website/content-ops-starter/content/pages/index.md

         title: 32+ Years of Expertise
         subtitle: Trusted Experience Across Industries
         text: >
-          Decades of experience in software and product development to create solutions that last and are beautifully designed with the end users in mind.
+          With combined decades of software development and customer experience expertise, we build solutions that are reliable, scalable, and focused on solving the key issues all while being beautifully designed with the end users in mind.
         actions: []
         elementId: null
         colors: bg-neutralAlt-fg-dark